Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 Terminals 1, 2, and 3 are accessible via city buses.

-For Terminals 1 and 2, there are nine bus routes that will take you to many places in Metro Manila.
+For Terminals 1 and 2, nine bus routes can take you to many places in Metro Manila.
 Eight of them run through Epifanio de los Santos Avenue or EDSA, a highway that runs through most of Metro Manila, while one runs through Circumferential Road 5, also known as C-5.

 The buses have a one-way route, meaning they stop at Terminal 2 and then at Terminal 1 exclusively in that order.
 Terminal 1’s bus stop is just after the departures ramp across the short-term parking lot and the greeter’s area, while Terminal 2’s bus stop can be found beside the departures ramp and after the entrance gate of the Manila International Airport Authority office.